portsoc/hangman-in-branches/README.md

 Although our changes do not significantly decrease the volume of code, they help with readability and maintainability.

-### Extracting helper functions into a separate script
+### Extracting related functions into new modules

 We have created a new file called `helper.js` to contain all the helper functions.
-These are functions that are not directly related to the game itself (and most importantly do not need access to the `gameState` variable).
+They are not directly related to the game itself (and most importantly do not need access to the `gameState` variable).
 These functions are `safeRemove`, `create`, and `drawKeyboard`.

+Once again, Visual Studio Code has a shortcut for this action:
+Select the lines containing your functions.
+Then right-click and select "Refactor".
+Afterward, select "Move to a new file".

 We have on purpose kept `randomIndex` and `randomElement` in the `index.js` file.
 This will make sense when you attempt the task mentioned under the <a href="#further-exploration">further exploration</a> section.